 Arguably the most thoroughly involved of the three main types of mediation professionals, the interventionist is someone willing to jump into a discussion with both feet, assimilate a great deal of information about the underlying issues and isolate the hurdles standing in the way of resolution and a resumption of business as usual for both sides.

-An interventionist mediator knows all too well how costly and counterproductive ongoing litigation will surely be for the parties to all sorts of disputes, whether concerning an engineering issue, a construction disagreement, or any type of conflict, large or small, which might otherwise result in an expensive, protracted, litigation battle.
+An interventionist mediator knows all too well how costly and counterproductive ongoing litigation will surely be for the parties to all sorts of disputes, large or small, that might otherwise result in an expensive, protracted, litigation battle.
 For these reasons, the interventionist will ask questions, assess body language, find common ground and ultimately narrow the outstanding issues to a manageable number.

 To gain a better understanding of the benefits an interventionalist mediation professional can offer your client, contact us online or call us at 925-407-2080.
 We look forward to helping you put the power of collaboration to work in order to achieve resolution to a wide range of client disputes.